A Formalization of SQL with Nulls: Elimination of three-valued logic

-Figure~\ref{fig:translation} shows the definition of these transformations.
+Figure~\ref{fig:translation} shows the definition of these transformations: these extend Guagliardo and Libkin's version by adding cases for |LATERAL| query inputs and for the |IS TRUE| test.
 Most of the interesting things happen within conditions: while the definition of (|$\vect{t}$ IN Q|)$^\kwtt$ simply propagates the transformation to the nested query, the definition of (|$\vect{t}$ NOT IN Q|)$^\kwtt$ is more involved: it requires us to evaluate |Q|$^\kwtt$ as a nested query and then keep those tuples that are equal to $\vect{t}$ up to the presence of |NULL|s (either in $\vect{t}$ or in |Q|); if the resulting relation is not empty, the condition evaluates to true; in the formalization a "fold_right" operation is used to generate all the conditions on the elements of $\vect{t}$ and of the tuples from |Q|.
 The definition of this case is further complicated by the fact that the schema of $Q$ may not be well-formed, so we need to replace it with a new schema made of pairwise distinct names (generated on the fly by the $\varphi$ operation); furthermore, since in the translated query we use $\vect{t}$ inside a nested |SELECT *| query (thus, in an extended context), we use the "tm_lift" operation to increment the de~Bruijn indices it may contain (in the figure, we use the notation $t^+_i$ for this operation).
 Negations are translated as (|NOT $c$|)$^\kwtt = c^\kwff$; the transformation commutes in the other cases.

 As for the negative translation $(\cdot)^\kwff$, it proceeds by propagating the negation to the leaves of the conditional expression (using de~Morgan's laws for |AND|s and |OR|s).
 The membership tests (|$\vect{t}$ IN Q|)$^\kwff$ and (|$\vect{t}$ NOT IN Q|)$^\kwff$ are defined as in the positive translation, but with their roles swapped.
 In the interesting case, we translate $P^n(\vect{t})^\kwff$ by checking that $P^n(\vect{t})$ is not true and that all elements of $\vect{t}$ are not null (here as well, the condition is computed by means of a "fold_right" on the elements of $\vect{t}$).
 The two translations are described by the following Coq code.